SN-CRISP/CRISP/index.md

 ![Image](ARGAS.jpg)

 - **Impact of varying colour-luminosity relation in type Ia supernova cosmology (PI: T. de Jaeger, S. González-Gaitán)**:<br/>
 Type Ia SN cosmology has been essential in determining the accelerated expansion of the universe.
 However, the standardization of their luminosity to measure distances relies on a color-luminosity calibration that generally assumes a constant factor throughout the SN Ia population.
 We investigate in this project the effect of letting this parameter vary.
-[Paper](https://ui.adsabs.harvard.edu/abs/2020arXiv200913230G/abstract) submitted.
+[Paper](https://ui.adsabs.harvard.edu/abs/2020arXiv200913230G/abstract) published.
 <p align="center">
 <img src="beta_color_value.jpg" alt="alt text" width=300 height=300>
 </p>